top of page

 The International Literature Olympiad is entirely online and challenges students to comprehend and articulate the complexities, nuances, and meanings of literature.
 Win prizes, boost your college application, and have your work published.

-Essays are to be submitted via a Typeform link we will send.
+Essays are submitted via a Typeform link we will send.

 How does the Olympiad work?